blackvibe/harvicode/apps/kilocode-docs/docs/teams/getting-started.md

 Team members receive invitation emails with these steps:

 1. Accept the team invitation
-2. Install Kilo Code from [VS Code Marketplace](vscode:extension/kilocode.kilo-code)
+2. Install Harvi Code from [VS Code Marketplace](vscode:extension/kilocode.kilo-code)
 3. Sign in with their invited email
 4. Start coding with AI assistance